andreasdr/minitscript/README.md

 ...
 ```

-Removing values from arrays using array.removeOf():
+Removing values from arrays using Array.removeOf():
 ```
 ...
 	$array->removeOf(6)